T4 count; T-helper cells

 A blood sample drawn from a vein in your arm

-This test measures the number of CD4 cells (also known as T-helper cells) in your blood and assesses the status of your immune system.
+This test measures the number of CD4 cells (also known as T-helper cells) in your blood.
 CD4 cells are a type of white blood cell, and they play an important role in your immune system.
-They help to identify, attack and destroy specific bacteria, fungi, and other germs that affect the body.
+They help to identify, attack and destroy specific bacteria, fungi, and other germs that infect the body.
 CD4 cells are made in the spleen, lymph nodes and thymus gland, and they circulate throughout the body in the bloodstream.
-CD4 cells are a major target for HIV, which binds to the surface of CD4 cells, enters them, and either reproduces immediately, killing them in the process, or remains in a resting state, reproducing later.
+CD4 cells are a major target for HIV.
 The number of CD4 cells in the blood gradually declines as HIV disease progresses.

 Blood is drawn by needle from a vein in your arm.